garretchristensen/BestPracticesManual/Manual.md

 Part of registration is a pre-analysis plan (PAP), which contains a specification of the outcomes of the study, as well as a specification of the methods that will be used to analyze the outcomes (sometimes referred to as endpoints in the medical literature).
-Though one example of this exists in economics from 2001 , the idea is still quite new to the social sciences.
+By describing the method(s) of analysis ahead of time, and to some degree tying the hands of the researcher, we reduce the ability to data mine.
+Though one example of this exists in economics from 2001 (Neumark 2001), the idea is still quite new to the social sciences.
 The level of detail varies widely, and the research community is still constructing norms for incorporating these documents into final analyses and papers.

-Glennerster and Takavarasha (2013) have a worthwhile discussion of PAPs in their recent book, in which they highlight the "tension between the benefits of the credibility that comes from tying ones hands versus the benefits of flexibility to respond to unforeseen events and results."
-First, let us clearly distinguish between PAPs and registrations.
-Registration is the act, simple in relative terms, of publicly declaring that one is running an experiment (almost, but not always, a randomized trial).
-By helping the public to know how many trials were run (and ideally, but not yet in practice, the outcome of all of these trials), registration can help reduce publication bias.
-A PAP can be part of a registration, and can often be housed in the same location, but it is a much more detailed document describing how the data will be analyzed when the experiment is over and the data obtained.
-By describing the method(s) of analysis ahead of time, and to some degree tying the hands of the researcher, we reduce the ability to data mine.

 Suggestions have been made for the detailed contents of these documents.
 Glennerster and Takavarasha (2013) suggest including the following: